12. Charts

 alt.Chart(merged_list).mark_bar()

-That’s an improvement, but we’ve got a new error: Altair doesn’t know what columns of our dataframe to look at!
+That’s an improvement, but we’ve got a new error: Altair doesn’t know which columns of our DataFrame to look at!
 At a minimum, we also need to define the column to use for the x- and y-axes.
 We can do that by chaining in the encode method.

 alt.Chart(merged_list).mark_bar().encode(